 The Mac’s had a calculator from the very first day, but a lot of people have never used it at all.
 The ones who have used it probably don’t know everything it can do so they probably aren’t so impressed with it.
-Turns out the Calculator is pretty slick, and I think you’ll use it a lot once you’ve learned about its powers.
-So here we go with Tips and Shortcuts for the Mac’s Calculator.
+Turns out the Calculator is way slicker than initially meets the eye, and I think you’ll use it a lot once you’ve learned about its powers.
+So here we go with Seven Tips and Shortcuts for the Mac Calculator app.

-First Tip: Put the Calculator into the Dock.
-You won’t use it if it’s any trouble to launch it, so put it in the Dock so you can launch it in a hurry.
+You won’t use the Calculator if it’s any trouble to launch it, so put it in the Dock so you can launch it in a hurry.
 (Leave the Calculator in the Applications folder so Apple can find it when it’s time to update it.)

 BONUS: easiest way to put it into the Dock is to find it in the Applications folder, double-click to launch, notice that it’s TEMPORARILY put itself into the Dock, and then click and hold on the Calculator (in the Dock), slide to Options, and then to Keep in Dock.
 It takes less time to do it than to read about it!

-Second Tip: The Calculator has three modes: Basic, Scientific, and Programmer.
-Switch between them using ⌘-1, ⌘-2, ⌘-3.
+2. The Calculator has three modes: Basic, Scientific, and Programmer

-Fourth Tip: The Calculator has a “paper tape” which keeps track of what you’ve entered.
-Find it under the View menu (or use the shortcut ⌘-T).
+The Calculator has a paper tape which keeps track of what you’ve entered.
+Find it under the Window menu (or use the shortcut ⌘-T).
 You can select and copy from the paper tape, print it, or save it.
 Handy stuff.

 - Launch Calculator